FlorBergesio/NASA-API-React-Challenge/README.md

 - Allows the user to search for photos based on 'Earth Day' date (2020-09-22)
 - Allows the user to search for photos based on the 'Sol' date (2890)

-Optional:
-- Let the user store search parameters as favorites or bookmarks that can be recalled in the future (Local storage is accepted, any serverless way of storing data is also accepted)
-- A lot of extra points if you include a few tests.
-- We don't care about the UX design, but a nicely styled app would get extra points
-- Use a linter

 ## Observations
 - This project was bootstrapped with Create React App, so it already has a linter (eslint@7.32.0).
 - The NASA API has an hourly limit of 1000 requests per hour.
 Please consider using your own API key if the demo api key has reached it's limit.